 Many networks start off small and simple but as they grow, the network tends to morph into a complex setup with multi-vendor equipment, making troubleshooting networking issues hard.
 Sound familiar?

-It’s why my fellow APNIC Trainers and I are always reminding those managing networks of the age-old principle to keep it simple, stupid (KISS).
+It’s why APNIC Trainers are always reminding those managing networks of the age-old principle to keep it simple, stupid (KISS).

 The KISS principle states that most systems work best if they are kept simple, therefore, simplicity should be a key goal in design, and unnecessary complexity should be avoided.